 Barcelona – Traveling German

-Barcelona is a great city to explore on your holidays in in July.
+Barcelona is a great city to explore on your holidays in July.
 It’s usually reliably sunny for the majority of the month, the sea is warm, and it’s not quite as busy as in August.

 In addition to everything Barcelona has to offer all year round, there are a ton of “bonus” things to do in Barcelona in the summer, and the city puts on an amazing show during July: free concerts in parks throughout the city and the Sala Montjuic open air cinema make for great evening entertainment, especially when accompanied by some Spanish wine and a picnic.

-And all summer long, local neighborhoods shine during their week-long street festivals with decorated streets, concerts of local bands and lots of good local and international food.
+And all summer long, local neighbourhoods shine during their week-long street festivals with decorated streets, concerts of local bands and lots of good local and international food.
 In July, the Poble Sec festival is one of the most popular ones.

 If it does get too crowded for you – the beach is admittedly quite busy already from June onwards – it is incredibly easy to get to some stunning beach destinations for a day trip.
 Check out Sitges or Castelldefels for a day trip, or Begur or Cadaqués if you have a bit more time for an overnight trip.
+Click here to take a look at the best trips in and around Barcelona!

 Helsinki – Nomad Epicureans